 The second group within USDOT which is responsible for highway safety is the National Highway Traffic Safety Administration (NHTSA).
 NHTSA is an administration within USDOT whose mission is to reduce crash fatalities and injuries.
 We’ll take a close look at NHTSA later in this lesson.

-At the end of Lesson 6, we learned how state DOTs collect and use crash data to identify areas of their roadway networks where there are unusually high crash rates.
+State DOTs commonly collect and use crash data to identify areas of their roadway networks where there are unusually high crash rates.
 However, looking at crash data alone can be misleading and result in a less than optimal use of available state and federal dollars.
 To address this problem, AASHTO, in conjunction with the FHWA, developed the Highway Safety Manual (HSM), a document which many consider the definitive reference on highway safety.
 The HSM offers a comprehensive and balanced approach and set of tools which consider operations, the environment, and the cost of construction alongside safety considerations.
 A good overview of the HSM can be found here.
 The approaches provided in the HSM go beyond traditional approaches to identifying priority locations for safety improvements which rely solely on crash history data.

 Tools have been developed which implement the approaches defined in the HSM.
 These include AASSHTO’s Safety Analyst and FHWA’s Interactive Highway Safety Design Model (IHSDM).
 However, states often lack much of the data required to effectively use these tools, such as horizontal and vertical curve data.
 Horizontal curves are roadway curves that turn to the left or right, and vertical curves are roadway peaks/hills and valleys.
 For my Capstone Project, I used roadway centerline data to extract horizontal curvature data from Pennsylvania’s roadways.
 I gave a lightning talk on the project at Penn State in November 2016 for GIS day.
-A link to the presentation is here (my presentation was just under 10 minutes in length and begins about 37 minutes into the recorded session).
+A link to the presentation is here (my presentation was just under 10 minutes in length).

 Two model frameworks have been developed to help states structure the crash and roadway data needed for highway safety analyses in a standard format.
 The first is the Model Minimum Uniform Crash Criteria (MMUCC).
 MMUCC is a list of standard crash data elements and associated definitions developed by NHSTA.
 While the implementation of this model is voluntary, states are encouraged to adhere to the standard in collecting and compiling crash data.
 Similar in concept to the MMUCC, the Model Inventory of Roadway Elements MIRE is a list of over 200 roadway and traffic data elements critical to safety management developed by the FHWA.